gbyuvd/ChemMiniQ3-SAbRLo/README.md

 - The **cyclical gradual curriculum + 25-token cap** potentially keeps training dynamic, avoids overfitting, and enables **<1hr RL policy iterations** on a single GPU
 - Shorter capped lengths (≤25 tokens) allow faster iteration, enabling more frequent updates and practical RL prototyping
 - Built from the ground up for (at least try to) **HuggingFace AutoModel/AutoTokenizer compatibility**
-- Tries to be compatible with HuggingFace AutoModel/AutoTokenizer workflowsel/AutoTokenizer compatibility**

 ---